 On this 1-day New Orleans itinerary, you’ll roam around the vibrant French Quarter.
 You’ll admire its characteristic architecture, sliding into cafés and boutiques along the way.
 Your tastebuds will delight in the city’s unique Creole and Cajun cuisine.
 And you’ll sip cocktails on Bourbon Street or listen to jazz bands on Frenchmen Street.

 Don’t know where to go in New Orleans in one day?
-Get started with this complete 24-hour New Orleans trip plan.
+Get started with this complete 24-hour trip plan!

 Where to go in New Orleans in one day: A complete 1-day itinerary